-Any new housing in Tattenhall Parish should mitigate its impact from the loss of countryside, wildlife and the natural environment and demonstrate that it is responding to climate change with the highest standards of insulation and energy conservation.
+Any new development in Neighbourhood Plan Area should mitigate its impact from the loss of countryside, wildlife and the natural environment and demonstrate that it is responding to climate change with the highest standards of insulation and energy conservation.

-- Cavity wall and under floor insulation should avoid where possible heat loss through thermal bridging.
-Double or triple glazing, window and door draft sealing should aim to reach Passivhaus standards wherever possible. - All proposals must demonstrate sustainable surface drainage systems that will not unduly increase pressure on existing wastewater and natural drainage systems.
+- Cavity wall and under floor insulation should avoid heat loss through thermal bridging.
+Double or triple glazing, window and door draft sealing should aim to reach Passivhaus standards. - All proposals must demonstrate sustainable surface drainage systems that will not unduly increase pressure on existing wastewater and natural drainage systems.

-Precedent image - illustrating integration of sustainable urban drainage solutions (2) $\,$
+Precedent image - illustrating integration of sustainable urban drainage solutions